| Approved by: | President |

 I. Policy Statement

-The Catholic University of America values and defends the right of free speech and the freedom of members of the University community to express themselves on University property, provided that such expression does not violate the law or applicable University policies.
+The Catholic University of America values and defends free speech and the freedom of members of the University community to express themselves on University property, provided that such expression does not violate the law or applicable University policies.

-Members of the University community must remember that the University is private property.
+Members of the University community must remember that the University is a private instiution on private property.
 Accordingly, the University reserves the right to limit the time, place and manner of Demonstrations that occur on its private property.

-Responsibility for the speech or conduct is assumed by the individual, and the exercise of these rights must not deny the same rights to any other individual or violate the limitations as set forth in this policy.
+Responsibility for an individual's speech or conduct is assumed by the individual, and the exercise of speech or conduct must not deny the same to any other individual or violate the limitations as set forth in this policy.

 II.
 Definitions